-Impact of meat and dairy exports on developing countries
+Impact of meat and dairy exports on developing countries (IMMPEX)

 German exports of livestock products to Africa are frequently criticized.
 We analyze how these exports actually affect domestic poultry and milk production using Ghana and Senegal as examples.

 The aim of the research project is to investigate the effects of German and European exports on the agricultural sectors in two African countries that import large quantities of poultry and dairy products.
 Measures will be identified and analyzed to avoid or reduce possible undesired effects of exports.
 The following questions arise for our analysis: What exactly is exported?
 How much is exported?
 What are the effects on local production?
 How competitive is local poultry and milk production?
 What measures can be taken to avoid possible negative effects of German or European exports?